SFPD: Suspects In Violent Smash And Grab Robberies, Car Burglaries Will Be Arrested, Convicted

 Other visitors to the retail district were not as comfortable moving around the city and were surprised to hear police had made progress in their investigation.

 “Unless I have to get something, I’m not really walking about,” said James Scott.
-“Well if they’re making arrests, I sure haven’t heard anything about it.”READ MORE: Pedestrian Struck, Killed By Hit-And-Run Driver In San Jose
+“Well if they’re making arrests, I sure haven’t heard anything about it.”READ MORE: California Drought: Big October Storm's Deluge Draining Out Of Lake Sonoma

 “There’s a certain level of organization, there’s a certain level of planning, we’re organized, we’re planning, we’re making these arrests, we’re going to keep making these arrests,” he said Monday.